VIDEO: Police officer body slams man accused of spitting on cop; COPA investigating

+A 41-second cellphone video captured the incident and was posted to social media.

-Police say two officers approached a 29-year-old man who was drinking alcohol at a bus stop.
+Police say two officers approached a 29-year-old man who was drinking alcohol at a bus stop in the Chatham neighborhood.
 Officers said the man became "irate" and threatened them.
 After the man licked an officer's face and spit in his eye and mouth, the officer performed an "emergency takedown," according to officials.

-This 41-second video that was posted to social media shows the man facing a police SUV with an officer standing behind him.

 The man has been identified by his mother as Bernard Kersh.
 Keshia Johnson said she fell to her knees after watching the video of her son.

 "I was nervous.
 I was scared.
 My heart dropped.
 I know I automatically thought the worst.
-He wasn't moving," Johnson, said.
+He wasn't moving," Johnson said.

-The man appears to lie motionless in the street as other officers gathered around him.

-"I don't think that justifies them slamming him to the concrete on his head," said Johnson.
+She said Kersh was on his way back to their home at the time after picking up some alcoholic beverages for the family's Thanksgiving gathering.

+"We were waiting to eat Thanksgiving dinner for him because he always blesses the table," Johnson said.

 "I was shocked.
 I was hysterical.
 I was worried.
 I was in fear that this gentleman wouldn't make it out alive," said Jamison.

-A CPD spokesman called the actions in the video concerning.
+Kersh was taken to the hospital in stable condition.
+He is now out of the hospital but remains in police custody.

 The Civilian Office of Police Accountability is investigating the use of force.

-The man was taken to the hospital in stable condition.
-He is now out of the hospital but remains in police custody.
-The 32-year-old officer who said he was spit on was also treated and released.
-He remains on duty, according to officials.
+A CPD spokesman said the officer involved will be relieved of police powers, pending the review.

+The use of force investigation into this incident is now being handled exclusively by the Chicago Office of Police Accountabity.
+We are cooperating fully & they've asked for the officer involved to be relieved of police powers pending their review.
+CPD concurred. pic.twitter.com/xakuIk9Dkf— Anthony Guglielmi (@AJGuglielmi) November 30, 2019

 Mayor Lori Lightfoot responded to the video, tweeting: